4" x 1-5/8" End Rail Clamp

 The American Fence Company

 An essential fitting in the construction of chain link fence panels, this end rail clamp is used to secure two pieces of fence pipe together in a T-shaped formation.
 It is a common installation piece for ballfield fencing, backstops, and dog kennels.
+The assembly process is simple, as this clamp is made of two identically shaped halves.
+The shorter “arm” closes around the fence pipe.
+Insert the very end of your rail through the longer “arm” to create a horizontal shaft.

 - Carriage nut and bolt sold separately (Part 11174)